Did You Sustain Catastrophic Injuries in an Accident?

 Simple accidents happen every day.
-Sometimes, the consequences aren’t that simple, however.
+Sometimes the consequences aren’t that simple, however.
 People may slip and fall down a single step or an entire flight of stairs, especially when railings are inadequate or faulty.
 Reckless drivers cause injuries when they crash into someone else’s car.
-Simple accidents aren’t a major concern as long as involved individuals walk away with only minor bumps and bruises.
-If you sustain serious or catastrophic injuries, however, you will likely struggle with pain, disabilities, and economic losses for the rest of your life.
+Simple accidents aren’t a major concern as long as individuals walk away with only minor bumps and bruises.
+If you sustain serious or catastrophic injuries, however, you may struggle with pain, disabilities, and economic losses for the rest of your life.

-Seemingly simple accidents sometimes lead to long-term medical care, ongoing medical bills, lost income, and unexpected disabilities.
+Seemingly everyday accidents sometimes lead to long-term medical care, ongoing medical bills, lost income, and unexpected disabilities.
 When someone else causes or contributes to your injury, that individual should pay for your damages.
-As negligent people or entities don’t always step up and take responsibility for their actions, it’s up to you to do what’s necessary to make them pay.
+Unfortunately, negligent people or entities don’t always step up and take responsibility for their actions.
+Therefore, it’s up to you and a Chicago catastrophic injury lawyer to do what’s necessary to make them pay.

 Protecting Our Clients’ Legal Rights

-At Abels & Annes, we’ve always fought to protect our clients’ legal rights.
+At Abels & Annes, we fight to protect our clients’ legal rights.
 We understand that presenting a serious or catastrophic injury case is often complicated and challenging.
 The simplest slip and fall accidents sometimes involve multiple responsible parties.
-Our clients have endured similarly complex liability issues when commercial vehicles struck their cars.
+Our clients often endure similarly complex liability issues when commercial vehicles strike their cars.

 Our lawyers have experience intervening with intrusive insurance company claim representatives.
 We strive to investigate liability and legal issues while the evidence is still fresh.
-We evaluate our clients’ injuries by getting to know the injured person and his or her family.
-We work hard for our injured clients and we fight to maximize their compensation.
+Further, we evaluate our clients’ injuries.
+We do this by thorough review of medical records and by getting to know our client.
+Finally, we work hard for our personal injury clients and we fight to maximize their compensation.

 Our Law Firm’s Results

-Our law firm has recovered millions of dollars for our injured clients.
-When responsible parties and their insurers cooperated, we’ve negotiated our clients’ cases to a conclusion.
-Our lawyers have hammered out settlements in mediations and other Alternative Dispute Resolution forums.
+Our law firm has, and continues to recover millions of dollars for accident victims.
+When responsible parties and their insurers cooperate, we negotiate our clients’ cases to a conclusion.
+Our lawyers often hammer out settlements in mediations and other alternative dispute resolution forums.
 We always strive to protect our clients’ interests.
 If that means presenting our evidence at trial, we are unafraid to do so.

 Each client’s injury and circumstances are unique.
-We can’t guarantee a specific recovery amount in your case, but we’re proud to share our clients’ thoughts about our past results.
+We can’t guarantee a specific recovery amount in your case, but we’re proud to share client reviews about our past results.
 We believe the videos and written comments on our client review page confirm our commitment to hard work.

 Everyday Accidents Cause Catastrophic Injuries